 Legend

+Legena

 Activity completed, outputs delivered in accordance with the set targets

 Activity progressing in accordance with the plan

 Activity progresses with manageable delay

 Activity is critical

-Objectively verifiable indicators Objectively Verifiable Indicators - Target Progress during the reporting period Overall Objective: To contribute to socio-economic development, prosperity and social cohesion of Serbian society WB Doing Business Report score 74 Not available.
+Objectively Verifiable Indicators - Target Progress during the reporting period WB Doing Business Report score 74 Not available.
 The WB discontinued publishing of the Doing Business Report.
-Global Competitiveness Index Rank 69 The World Economic Forum paused comparative country rankings on the Global Competitiveness Index during the turbulent times of COVID-19 pandemic.
-SO1.
-To decrease socio-economic disparities of two regions within Serbia Šumadija and Western Serbia Region GDP and number of unemployed - 20% / 101,760 The share of Šumadija and Western Serbia Region in the national GDP decreased by 0.7% to 18.7% in 2021.
+Global Competitiveness Index Rank 69 The World Economic Forum paused comparative country rankings on the Global Competitiveness Index during the turbulent times of COVID-19 pandemic. Šumadija and Western Serbia Region GDP and number of unemployed - 20% / 101,760 The share of Šumadija and Western Serbia Region in the national GDP decreased by 0.7% to 18.7% in 2021.
 The Western Serbia Region experienced an increase of unemployment by 7.2% or 7,600 persons in total.
 South-East Serbia Region GDP and number of unemployed - 14.2% / 83,712 The share of the South-East Serbia Region in the national GDP increased by 1,7 % to 15.3% in 2021.
 In the same period, the South-East Serbia Region managed to reduce the number of unemployed persons by 3,100 or by 3.6%.
-RESULT 1 Improved development planning in targeted municipalities and introduction of the ITI concept Result 1.
-Improved development planning in targeted municipalities and introduction of the Integrated and Sustainable Territorial Development (ISTD) concept OC 1.1 The number of adopted Integrated Territorial Investment (ITI) and Sustainable Urban Development (SUD) strategies and the number of LSGs covered with these Strategies (Corresponds with IPA PF 2.11) - At least 15 strategies which include at least 35 LSGs Twelve territories covering 31 LSGs are endorsed for support.
+Integrated Territorial Investment (ITI) and Sustainable Urban Development (SUD) strategies and the number of LSGs covered with these Strategies (Corresponds with IPA PF 2.11) - At least 15 strategies Twelve territories covering 31 LSGs are endorsed for support.
 The analytical stage for all 12 strategies completed.
+Target WB Doing Business Report score 74 Global Competitiveness Index Rank 69 Šumadija and Western Serbia Region GDP and number of unemployed - 20% / 101,760 South-East Serbia Region GDP and number of unemployed - 14.2% / 83,712 in targeted municipalities and intro OC 1.1 The number of adopted Integrated Territorial Investment (ITI) and Sustainable Urban Development (SUD) strategies and the number of LSGs covered with these Strategies (Corresponds with